Toronto Varsity Blues football: Early history

-The first documented game of football at the University of Toronto was on November 9, 1861.
+The first documented game of gridiron football was played at the University of Toronto on November 9, 1861.
 This game was noted to be a combination of Association football and rugby, which the rules required the player bounce or kick the ball towards the opposing team's goal.
 The game was played on Queen's Park, which eventually became the site of the Ontario Legislative Building.

 The first official team was established in 1877 by J.H.
 Mayne Campbell, where rugby football rules were adopted.
 The team officially played their first game against another school in 1879, when they faced the University of Michigan.
 This game ended in a draw, with no teams scoring points after two 45 minute innings.

 The team faced their first game against another Canadian university in 1881 against McGill University, losing two tries to nothing.

 In 1883, the University of Toronto football team entered the Ontario Rugby Football Union (ORFU).
 They remained in the ORFU league until 1898, where they then joined the Canadian Intercollegiate Rugby Football Union (CIRFU).
 During this year the team won the first Yates Cup.